NHM-London-Bioinformatics/pipelines-sop/README.md

 * Always run a pipeline using `screen`. *Nextflow dispatches slurm jobs for you* while the main program continues running and reporting progress, but it can take from hours to days for a pipeline to complete so being able to close the screen and leave the pipeline running is invaluable.
 * Always specify a version when you run a pipeline.
 When you want to compare a new run to a previous dataset, use the same version as the previous dataset.
 Otherwise, we generally recommend running the most recent stable version: if you're not sure what that is, head to the documentation for that pipeline and it will say on the main page.
 * Always keep your own record of the exact command you run, so that you can replicate the analysis either with the same or new data.
-* All pipelines require samplesheets in tab-separated values (TSV) text file (also known as tab delimited table).
+* All pipelines require a samplesheet in tab-separated values (TSV) text file (also known as tab delimited table).
 You can create this table and save it as TSV in [Microsoft Excel](https://smallbusiness.chron.com/make-txt-tab-delimited-35511.html), [LibreOffice Calc](https://ask.libreoffice.org/t/how-to-generate-calc-tab-delimited-output/14591) or [Google Sheets](https://support.google.com/merchants/answer/160569?hl=en-GB).
-* We recommend using [absolute file paths](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-absolute-path-vs-relative-path-in-linux-unix) throughout any nextflow command, including in the sample sheet
+* We recommend using [absolute file paths](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-absolute-path-vs-relative-path-in-linux-unix) throughout any nextflow command, including in the samplesheet

 ## Profiles and cache